 If you are having trouble maintaining your student loan debt in addition to your other monthly bills or have fallen into default on your student loan repayment, pumping the brakes on your student loan debt through Chapter 13 may be the solution for you.
 Contact the Boleman Law firm to schedule a free consultation today.

-Veronica D. Brown-Moseley began her career at Boleman Law Firm as an intern while still in law school.
+Veronica D. Brown-Moseley is a Shareholder at Boleman Law Firm who began her career as an intern while still in law school.
 In 2014, Veronica was admitted to the Virginia State Bar and began practicing bankruptcy law as an attorney with the firm.
 She practices in the firm’s Richmond, Hampton, and Virginia Beach offices.
 She is the co-founder and a Board member of Brighter Tomorrows Begin Today, a non-profit organization that focuses on helping people achieve their academic and professional goals.
-Additionally, she is a frequent speaker on consumer bankruptcy law related issues.
+Additionally, she is a frequent speaker on consumer bankruptcy law-related issues.

 Veronica lives in Chesterfield with her husband and two children.
 She enjoys kayaking, traveling and spending time with her family and friends.